rabbitmq/ra/doc/STATE_MACHINE_TUTORIAL.md

 to take inside it's environment.
 Each call to the `apply/4` function can return a list of effects for the leader to realise.
 This includes sending messages, setting up server and process monitors and calling arbitrary functions.

+Ra will reverse the list of effects for each batch of applied entries before processing.

 Only the leader that first applies an entry will attempt the effect.
 Followers process the same set of commands but simply throw away any effects returned by the state machine.

-How does ra ensure we not re-issue effects on recovery?

-Each ra server persists it's `last_applied` index.
-When the server restarts it replays it's log until this point and throws away any resulting effects as they should already have been issued.

-NB: as the `last_applied` index is only persisted periodically there is a small chance that some effects may be issued multiple times when all the servers in the cluster crash suddenly and at the same time.
-It is worth taking this into account when implementing your state machine.
-There is also a chance that effects will never be issued or reach their recipients.
-Ra makes no allowance for this.
-(See recommendation about using an ARQ protocol below).

 ### Send a message